 S.T. was pulled over for multiple driving offenses in City of Atlanta by a DUI Task Force Officer.
 He was speeding, failed to maintain his lane, drove recklessly, and improperly changed his lane of travel.
 He admitted to a few drinks and performed poorly on field sobriety tests.
 He provided a breath sample of .083 which was admitted into evidence.
 After numerous pre-trial motions, the State’s test was suppressed as the arresting officer did not accurately read implied consent.
 The case went to trial on a DUI Less Safe charge and the jury acquitted client on all charges.

 R.W. was pulled over for failing to maintain her lane in Cobb County.
 She was asked to exit her vehicle and performed field sobriety tests.
-After those tests, she was arrest and charged with DUI.
+After those tests, she was arrested and charged with DUI.
 At the station, she had a long conversation with the officer and eventually decided to take the State Administered Breath Test, with a result of .10.
 After a pretrial motion, the breath test allowed into evidence.
 R.W. retained an expert on breath testing and the case was tried in front of a jury.
 Based on her pre-existing Asthma and other medical issues, the jury felt the test was compromised.
 They found her not guilty of the DUI.

 M.P. was pulled over in Rockdale County for driving with no seat belt on.
 The officer testified at a pre-trial motion that he noticed M.P. was operating his motor vehicle without the over the shoulder belt on.
 Upon approaching the vehicle, M.P. unstrapped his lap belt, which he was in fact wearing.
 The officer indicated he saw no such belt on at the time of the stop.
 M.P. submitted to field sobriety tests and a breath test resulting in a sample of .15.
 This was M.P.’s second DUI in a five year period.
 During a pre-trial motion, M.P. testified his vehicle was not equipped with an over the shoulder belt, only a lap belt.
 The officer testified that he did not have a clear sight of the vehicle and he was almost 50 yards behind M.P. when he saw the infraction.
 The presiding Judge found in favor of M.P. and suppressed the entire stop, dismissing the DUI and the entire case.